Radio astronomy: Astronomical sources

+Earth's radio signal is mostly natural and stronger than for example Jupiter's but is produced by Earth's auroras and bounces at the ionosphere back into space.

 International regulation

 Radio astronomy service (also: radio astronomy radiocommunication service) is, according to Article 1.58 of the International Telecommunication Union's (ITU) Radio Regulations (RR), defined as "A radiocommunication service involving the use of radio astronomy".
 Subject of this radiocommunication service is to receive radio waves transmitted by astronomical or celestial objects.

 Frequency allocation

 The allocation of radio frequencies is provided according to Article 5 of the ITU Radio Regulations (edition 2012).

-In order to improve harmonisation in spectrum utilisation, the majority of service-allocations stipulated in this document were incorporated in national Tables of Frequency Allocations and Utilisations which is with-in the responsibility of the appropriate national administration.
+To improve harmonisation in spectrum utilisation, the majority of service-allocations stipulated in this document were incorporated in national Tables of Frequency Allocations and Utilisations which is within the responsibility of the appropriate national administration.
 The allocation might be primary, secondary, exclusive, and shared.